-Our actual cash needs will depend on many factors, including our rate of revenue growth, growth of our subscription service revenues, the timing and extent of spending to support our product development efforts, the timing of introductions of new products and enhancements to existing products, market acceptance of our products, and the factors described above in this "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Annual Report.
+Our actual cash needs will depend on many factors, including our rate of revenue and ARR growth, the timing and extent of spending to support our product development and corporate development efforts, the timing of introductions of new products and enhancements to existing products, market acceptance of our products, and the factors described above in this Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Annual Report and our other filings with the SEC.